 We have completed the construction of five (5) transmission towers in Klang Valley and have conducted signal coverage tests for our frequency in Klang Valley based on the existing five (5) transmission towers.
 The existing five (5) transmission towers are able to provide sufficient coverage of our Group's broadcasting information for most of the major bus routes which are installed with our Group's integrated network system used for the broadcasting of contents and advertisements in Klang Valley.
 However, we may set up gap fillers in Klang Valley from time to time to stabilise our broadcast signal in poor coverage area, if any to minimise the interruption of our broadcasting information as and when required.
+The Group has also completed 8 digital radio channels setup in Klang Valley in year 2014.

 We believe that our Group have a better chance to penetrate into other public transport with the availability of our DTTB infrastructure and frequency coverage for live broadcasting in Klang Valley.
-Beside Klang Valley, we also intend to expand our DTTB infrastructure and broadcasting services in Johor Bahru and Penang.
+Beside Klang Valley, we also intend to expend our DTTB infrastructure and broadcasting services in Johor Bharu and Penang.